Macro functions

 To achieve the latter example:

-- Create a phrase and click where you wish to add the macro function.
+- Create a phrase and click into the phrase contents where you wish to add the macro function.

 - Select macro " ".

-- Click the icon in the input field " ".
+- Right-click in the input field " ".

 - Select macro function "Time/Date" and configure that macro in its own macro configuration dialog.